jakeHaasBlog/Mandelbrot-Set-Fractal/README.md

 O - zoom out from middle screen
 P - zoom in to middle screen

+Control + S - save a png image of the content pane of the window called "mandelbrot-image.png" in the root folder

 Libraries used
 - GLFW - to create a window, OpenGLcontext, and to handke input